3 Simple Steps - How to save money and create engaging YouTube marketing videos with your smartphone

 I got a migraine just glancing at it, I could only imagine all the poor entrepreneurs who are wondering "How do I shoot video with my smartphone?" coming across that guide and wanting to give up before they even had a chance to download the .pdf.

-The #1 goal of the Ultimate System for Fab Videos, Finally Done is to get you sharing your wisdom and connecting with your audience quickly.
+Our #1 goal is to get you mirroring your brilliance and engaging with your audience quickly on video.
 No futzing around.
 But, no crappy video, either.

 That is why we teach shooting your videos with your smartphone.
 It's a fabulous tool for fast, quality video.